Alf-caput/git-handbook-ufv/README.md

 git log --oneline
 ```

-Note: If the ouput of the command doesn't fit in the command window, git will enable a navigation mode that uses j to move down and k to move up.To exit this navigation mode press q.
-We can tell git to not enter this navigation mode if needed, by adding the `--no-pager` flag before `log` keyword.
+Note: If the ouput of the command doesn't fit in the command window, git will enable a navigation mode that uses `j` to move down and `k` to move up.To exit this navigation mode press `q`.
+We can tell git to not enter this navigation mode if needed (it will print everything directly), by adding the `--no-pager` flag before `log` keyword.

 ```bash
 git --no-pager log --oneline